barghouthi/blog/_posts/2017-04-24-synthesis-primer.md

 that you're sure works correctly, but that you won't put into production, perhaps because it's pretty inefficient.
 Your goal is to find a program ```p_smart``` that is equivalent to ```p_naive```, but that is more efficient and hard to get right.{% sidenote 'compiler' '"But this is what an optimizing compiler does!" you protest.
 Yes!
-But here we are taking a *combinatorial* approach: a compiler applies a fixed set of tricks to find get to a program of interest; here we will manually define a space of programs, and search it exhaustively until we find the right one.
-Effectively, we are doing *super optimization*'%}
+But here we are taking a *combinatorial* approach: a compiler applies a fixed set of tricks to get to an efficient program; here we will manually define a space of programs, and search it exhaustively until we find the right one.
+In some sense, we are doing *superoptimization*'%}

 For illustration, let's look at an extremely simple example.